 Every winter and spring, influenza rips through the nation, sickening up to 20 percent of the population.
-And because this all-encompassing respiratory virus is so contagious, it can knock down even the healthiest of us, leaving you coughing, sneezing, aching, shaking, and sweating from a fever.
+And because this all-encompassing respiratory virus is so contagious, it can knock down even the healthiest of us (and sometimes, even those of us responsible enough to get the flu shot), leaving you coughing, sneezing, aching, shaking, and sweating from a fever.

 To See Your Doctor or Not to See Your Doctor